On the security relevance of weights in deep learning: Evaluation of Initializer and Optimizer.

 In the main evaluation, we focus on He initialization and the Adam optimizer.
 In this appendix, we add additional results using the Glorot initializer and the SGD optimizer to show that the difference in vulnerability is negligible.
-We again follow the set up described in \cref{sec::setup}.
-We start with the effect of the shift attack on MNIST and Fashion-MNIST using the Glorot initializer in \cref{fig::shifHevsGlo}.
+We again follow the set up described in the main paper.

+First, we evaluate the initializer: we study the effect of the shift attack on MNIST and Fashion-MNIST using the Glorot initializer in Figure~\ref{fig::shifHevsGlo}.
 He performs better than the Glorot initializer under and without the attack.
+Given that the attacks uses negative weights, and that both He and Glorot initialize from a (slightly differently) truncated normal, these results can be excepted.

-Additionally, we compare SGD and Adam optimizer on the optimization attack in \cref{fig::optSGDvsAdam}.
+Additionally, we compare SGD and Adam optimizer on the optimization attack in Figure~\ref{fig::optSGDvsAdam}.
 Adam converges earlier on both datasets and yields higher accuracy both without and under attack.
-All in all the results indeed show that the attack does not hinge on a particular initializer.
+This results are to be expected as well: the optimizer can only slightly affect the gradient that is computed.
+When inputting only negative weights, however, the resulting gradient will always be zero.
+In particular for the shift attack, the observed difference between Adam and SGD thus stems purely from their ability to train the remaining part of the network.